tc-playground/embedded-playground/boards/STMircoElectronics/discovery-STM32F407VG/02-bus-interfaces.md

 * A `bus matrix` can be used to multiplex `primary` devices with `secondary` devices.

-* Operations can be trasmitted from one bus to another via a `bridge`.
+* Operations can be transmitted from one bus to another via a `bridge`.

-* Buses can operate at differnt clock-speeds to trade-off `energy consumption` vs `speed`.
+* Buses can operate at different clock-speeds to trade-off `energy consumption` vs `speed`.

 ---

-## ARM Cortext M32-4 180 MHz
+## ARM Cortex M32-4 180 MHz

 1. __ARM Cortex M32__ - has 3 `32 bit` address buses.